-At Wahroonga Adventist School, the student body selects 2 students from each Year 3 to Year 9 to be on the SRC.
-The SRC is an active student group and is guided through each meeting by Mr Edwards
+At Wahroonga Adventist School, the student body selects 2 students from each grade (from Years 3 to Year 10) to be on the SRC.
+The SRC is an active student group and is guided through each meeting by Mrs Renee Stanculescu.